-Learning Outcome Students will be able to Sub-outcomes/skills By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by Evaluate multi-digit expressions using addition, subtraction with carrying or borrowing/ trading Identify place value to 1,000,000 multiplication and repeated addition Recall multiplication facts up to 12 x 12 Write numbers in expanded Memorize 12 x 12 multiplication chart Write numbers as repeated additions or multiplication Calculate perimeter of a square and a rectangle 3.
-Round whole numbers up to 1,000,000 place value notation to 10,000 Estimate sums and differences Make change up to \$1Scheduling 4.
-Read, write and compare whole numbers to 1,000,000 in digits and words , and the second 5.
-Represent mathematical ideas in concrete, pictorial and symbolic forms 6.
-Use mathematical vocabulary and language to communicate concepts 7.
-Add and subtract currency up to \$2 8.
+Learning Outcome Students will be able to Sub-outcomes/skills By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by Evaluate multi-digit expressions using addition, subtraction with carrying or borrowing/trading Identify place value to 1,000,000 Round whole numbers up to 1,000,000 place value Read, write and compare whole numbers to 1,000,000 in digits and words Represent mathematical ideas in concrete, pictorial and symbolic forms Use mathematical vocabulary and language to communicate concepts Add and subtract currency up to \$2 Memorize 12 x 12 multiplication chart Write numbers as repeated additions or multiplication Calculate perimeter of a square and a rectangle Make change up to \$1 Scheduling 8.
 Translate 1-step addition, subtraction and multiplication word problems into a mathematical expression 9.
 Convert, add and subtract time units 10.
 Convert to and from 12-hour notation to 24-hour notation

 Learning Outcome Students will be able to Sub-outcomes/skills By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by 1.
-Evaluate expressions using multiplication and division with carrying and with/without remainder Memorize division and multiplication facts Recognize the relationship between X and -/- Check a division question using multiplicationCheck multiplication with division 2.
-Divide and multiply whole numbers by 10, 100's, and 1000's.
-Estimate products and quotients Solve single and multi-step Determine a number's divisibility between 2, 3, 5 and 9 Solve single and multi-step 3.
-Translate multiplication and division into mathematical expressions to solve multi-step word problems reflecting real multiplication and division world problems reflecting real life situations multiplication and division word problems reflecting real life situations Calculate unit prices using life situations Apply multiplication and division to real life situations whole #'s 4.
-Demonstrate division by ▶ Apply or use examples of ▶ Find quotient keywords regrouping keywords ▶ Calculate the lowest price 5.
-Use mathematical vocabulary and language to communicate Define basic prefixes of metric system comparing unit prices of similar products concepts Calculate area of a square and Make change up to \$100 6.
-Recognize basic metric units rectangle Compare and contrast perimeter and area informally, using a drawing or a shape
+Evaluate expressions using multiplication and division with carrying and with/without remainder multiplication facts Recognize the relationship between X and -/- Estimate products and cultivations multiplication factsmultiplicationRecognize the relationshipCheck multiplication with division multiplication 2.
+Divide and multiply whole numbers by 10, 100's, and 1000's. between 2, 3, 5 and 9 Solve single and multi-step multiplication and division word 3.
+Translate multiplication and division into mathematical expressions to solve multi- step word problems reflecting real life situations multiplication and division world problems reflecting real life situations Apply multiplication and division to real life situations problems reflecting real life situations Calculate unit prices using whole #'s Find quotient keywords Calculate the lowest price comparing unit prices of similar products 4.
+Demonstrate division by regrouping Apply or use examples of keywords Make change up to \$100 5.
+Use mathematical vocabulary and language to communicate concepts Define basic prefixes of metric system Calculate area of a square and rectangle 6.
+Recognize basic metric units Compare and contrast perimeter and area informally, using a drawing or a shape